 - Created a website for the college of science for their publicity; www.cos.com

 From that point, it would be fulfilling for the employer to see that you have done so much with your term.
 There are times that your organization would have an acronym.
 Might as well have a complete abbreviation of it beside the acronym.
 Then again, they do not guess what those acronyms mean.
 Try to be specific.

 3.)Write first the most credible achievements

-Some employers have their own sight of attraction and its always in the first page.
-Other than your personal information and education, try to maximize the most credible achievements you have in the first page because it is where employers would usually have their first impression and you wouldn’t want to ruin the opportunity to impress him/her.
-Also, try to arrange it chronologically and off course the latest goes first.
+Some employers have their own sight of attraction and its always on the first page.
+Other than your personal information and education, try to maximize the most credible achievements you have on the first page because it is where employers would usually have their first impression and you wouldn’t want to ruin the opportunity to impress him/her.
+Also, try to arrange it chronologically, and of course the latest goes first.

 4.)Have your own personal masterpiece other than your thesis

 This can be a great output to showcase to your employer.
 Things like this can be your own personal portfolio website containing your interest and projects you have done and possibly a blog.
 Another good thing would be having your own speaker deck account if ever you’re involved with public speaking.
 Well, whatever showcases your strengths and interests, try to make something out of it.